Artist and Professor Carol Prusa

 It was not until college that Carol Prusa realized creating art made her feel fully engaged.
 A native of Chicago, Prusa had originally thought she’d pursue a career in the sciences.
-However, that first drawing class at the University of Illinois (coupled with the support of its teacher) put her on the path to becoming an artist.
-Today, Prusa utilizes the silverpoint method for much of her internationally known work, while also teaching painting as a Professor of Art at Florida Atlantic University.
+However, that first drawing class at the University of Illinois (coupled with its teacher’s support) put her on the path to becoming an artist.
+Today, Prusa utilizes the silverpoint method for much of her internationally known work while also teaching painting as a Professor of Art at Florida Atlantic University.

 Mapping the Stars